joselado/quantum-honeycomp/README.md

 machine using [Virtual Box](https://www.virtualbox.org/), installing a version of [Ubuntu](https://releases.ubuntu.com/20.04/) in that virtual machine, and following the previous instructions.
-Alternatively, you can use
+Alternatively, you can try
 [this version](https://github.com/TheGreatFox/quantum-honeycomp)
-that was adapted for a Windows system.
+that was adapted for a Windows system (latest updates may not be included in it).

 # Examples
 This program allows to study a variety of electronic states by means of tight binding models as shown below.